Study smarter with Fiveable

 The brief Korean Empire illustrates how traditional states attempted to modernize in response to Western and Japanese imperialism.
 Late modernization efforts often prove insufficient against established imperial powers.

-Compare: Joseon Dynasty vs. Korean Empire—the Joseon system emphasized isolation and tradition while the Korean Empire attempted rapid modernization, yet both ultimately fell to Japanese imperialism.
+Compare: Joseon Dynasty vs. Korean Empire.
+The late Joseon system emphasized isolation and tradition (Korea was known as the "Hermit Kingdom") while the Korean Empire attempted rapid modernization.
+Yet both ultimately fell to Japanese imperialism.
 This transition illustrates the limited options available to states caught between traditional structures and modern pressures.

 | Concept | Best Examples |